Raven8472/voyager-database/README.md

 Some earlier experimental tables have been retired to keep the schema focused and maintainable.

-A detailed explanation of each table is provided in:
+A detailed explanation of each table is provided in: docs/ERD/ERD_DESCRIPTION.md

-docs/ERD/ERD_DESCRIPTION.md

 ---

 ## Entity Relationship Diagram (ERD)

-The complete ERD for the current schema is included here:
+The complete Entity Relationship Diagram for the current schema is shown below.

 ![Voyager Database ERD](docs/ERD/ERD.png)

 This diagram reflects the full normalized structure of the database as implemented.